accoumar12/hypermedia-applications/README.md

 - "express": "^4.18.2": It is used to manage the routing and the get function in HTTP methods
 - "sequelize": "^6.29.3" and "sqlite3": "^5.1.6" are used to work in SQL and manage database.

+#### Server
+In access of the Databasem you need some parameters, in both companies and people you need:
+- id (required): The ID of the person/company the user want to retrieve from the database.
+The response can be:
+- 200 OK - Person/Company information returned successfully.
+- 404 Not Found - Object not found.

 ### Frontend
 Frontend folder is split in many folders and many parts: